jasonsturges/lunarphase-js/README.md

 ```

-## Julian Day
+## Julian

-Convert to and from Gregorian Dates to Julian Days via the `JulianDay` module.
+Convert to and from Gregorian Dates to Julian Days via the `Julian` module.

 API Reference: